 THE SECURITY OF YOUR PERSONAL INFORMATION

-McInnes Wilson Lawyers will take all reasonable precautions to safeguard personal information that is held by us, either on a physical file or on computer, from loss, misuse, unauthorised access, modification or disclosure.
+McInnes Wilson Lawyers will take reasonable precautions to safeguard personal information that is held by us, either on a physical file or on computer, from loss, misuse, unauthorised access, modification or disclosure.

 To ensure that your personal information is secure, McInnes Wilson Lawyers employs a number of means, including:

 When McInnes Wilson Lawyers no longer requires your personal information and the retainer has been completed we will make an electronic copy of your file for retention and securely destroy the physical file.
-The information will be deleted from our main computer system after seven years if you request us to do so.

 ACCESSING YOUR PERSONAL INFORMATION